ziyezhu92/seainfo6150/docs/week-5-css.md

       2. Have a higher specificity

+   1. Naming

+      1. Give your style names (classes & ids) meaningful names that are easy to reuse

+      2. Try not to reference how the class/id is styled within the name

+         1. Eg. .blue-underline

+         2. That may be how it's styled now, but what happens if that changes in the future?

+         3. You don't want your codebase full of .blue-underline that are actually green background colors

+         4. Better name might be the purpose, like .content-highlight

+            1. Reusable and not tied to specific implementation

+            2. Has semantic meaning for people not familiar why the blue underline is used

 1\.
 Styling HTML

    1. Stylesheet rule is associated with selector, combination of ids, classes, tags, combinators, etc.